 • Feeling of belonging

-Therefore, an excellent location to invest is not always the best to live in, and vice versa.
+That's why, an excellent location to invest is not always the best to live, and vice versa.

 Differences in the type of housing